-How Amazon Keywords Can Help You Build Your Business
+How Amazon Keywords Can Help You Grow Your Business

 Amazon keywords are a powerful indicator of what hundreds of millions of online customers are shopping for every month.
 As Amazon accounts for roughly 38% of US e-commerce sales, if you’re a retailer it’s important to paying attention to Amazon shopper search data, even if you don’t sell on the platform.

-You can use Amazon search term data for so much more than SEO (search engine optimization).
+You can use Amazon search term data for more than just SEO (search engine optimization).
 Amazon data can help you identify macro and micro shopping trends, niche products and markets, and boost your sales.
 Keep reading for Amazon keyword tips!

 Finding Profitable Opportunities